 We all need somewhere to hang our clothes, but finding the perfect storage solution can be tricky when your bedroom is on the smaller side.
 However, just because you’re lacking space doesn’t mean you have to miss out on style!
 Compact spaces may require a little more creativity when it comes to utilising wall and floor space, but there are some hard and fast rules that you can follow to ensure you find the right solution for you, and wardrobes make no exception.
 We’ve rounded up our top tips for finding the best wardrobe design for your small bedroom.

-How do you fit a wardrobe in a small room?
+How do I choose a wardrobe for a small bedroom?

 Original Rustic double wardrobe | @holcombedreaminteriors

-A double wardrobe still provides plenty of hanging space, and choosing ones with drawers means you have more room to store your jumpers, jeans or linens without using up precious hanging space.
+A double wardrobe still provides plenty of hanging space, and choosing designs with drawers means you have more room to store your clothes or linens without using up precious hanging space.
 But make sure you leave enough space!
 You’ll need around 20cm at the front of your chosen wardrobe to allow for opening the doors and manoeuvring around it.
-For more info on optimal bedroom layouts, take a look at our bedroom measurement guide.
+For more details on optimal bedroom layouts, take a look at our bedroom measurement guide.

 Use the whole wardrobe